tfynes-pivotal/cf-java-tools/droplet-to-oci/README.md

-Build an OCI image from a droplet
+Build an OCI image from a droplet (EXPERIMENTAL long way to go! :)

 To build the Dockerfile for your TAS droplet run:
 `./buildDockerfile.sh -d <DROPLET>`